 Did you miss those headlines?
-Do you remember that mass killing at a high school in Phoenix, AZ in 1996?
+Do you remember that mass shooting at a high school in Phoenix in 1996?
 You don’t?
-Well maybe because nobody died at my hands that day…or any other third Tuesday of the month when I, and 15 – 25 other high school students, brought our firearms to school for an afterschool trip to the range.
+Well maybe because nobody died at my hands that day…or any other third Tuesday of the month when I, and 15 – 25 other high school students, brought our firearms to school for an after school trip to the range.

 For most reading this, you probably already know that I was shooting a .22LR semi-automatic rifle as there aren’t too many calibers that sell 500-rounds in a single box.
 My rifle was made by Browning some 50 years prior and belonged to my grandfather at some point in time, bought in New York City of all places.

-We all still followed the law, meaning I had to endure a 50 minute car ride to school with my mother instead of my usual carpool.
-So that day I accepted that I would be deprived of hard rock and the mildly perverse conversations that dominated such trips with three other teenage males.
+We all still followed the law, meaning I had to endure a 50-minute car ride to school with my mother instead of my usual carpool.
+So that day I accepted that I would be deprived of good music and the mildly perverse conversations that dominated such trips with three other teenage males.

 The day was the usual, uneventful, work-intensive, learning-filled high school day that one might expect from a school not constrained by the public education blob.
 After the last bell rang, when the parking lot was full of students heading for their cars or being picked up by their parents, the other club members and I boarded one of the waiting 15-passenger vans and headed to the range.

-That day, and every third Tuesday of each month during the school year, we did what many enthusiasts still do when they go to the range.
-We punched a lot of holes through paper, some students earned various club certifications, some of us competed, and some of us just had fun.
+That day — and every third Tuesday of each month during the school year — we did what many enthusiasts still do when they go to the range.
+We punched a lot of holes through paper.
+Some students earned various club certifications.
+Some of us competed, and some of us just had fun.

 It’s a shame I am inclined to think that way in the land of the free.
-I am unaware of what role the school takes in regards to firearms on school grounds (official sponsorship, storage, etc), as it has been many years since I was a high school freshman.
+I am unaware of what role the school takes in regards to firearms on school grounds these days (official sponsorship, storage, etc), as it has been many years since I was a high school freshman.

 What happened to our society?
 The answer is difficult, as mass murders have stayed relatively stagnant for decades.
 As people of the gun, we understand that mass-murderers aren’t exclusive to the last 10, 20 or even 50 years.
-They are not exclusive to the United States, guns are not the only tools used, and citizens aren’t always the ones committing such crimes.
+They are not exclusive to the United States, guns aren’t the only tools used, and citizens aren’t always the ones committing such crimes.

 James Holmes and Adam Lanza conducted research for months (maybe even years) prior to carrying out their heinous acts.
 They, among others like Seung-Hui Cho, Eric Harris and Dylan Klebold thought out how others would react to their actions and attempted to plan accordingly in order to increase the amount of casualties.
-All, except for Jared Loughner, chose “Gun Free Zones” as their targets.
+All, except for Jared Loughner, chose “gun free zones” as their targets.

-As you can tell, I’m not talking about the 90% of homicides committed by repeat felony offenders (pg 667) for which the media seems to have little issue with being out on the streets, but the uptick in the casualties achieved during mass-shootings in the US.
+As you can tell, I’m not talking about the 90% of homicides committed by repeat felony offenders for which the media seems to have little issue with being out on the streets, but the uptick in the casualties achieved during mass-shootings in the US.
 On the surface, a pattern (other than firearms) can be drawn between the most heinous mass killers.

 What has enabled this line of thinking and the continued attempts by mass murderers to one up each other for the title of Most Infamous?
 It used to be that all you had to do was kill (or attempt to kill) someone famous, but now all one has to do is watch the news coverage of a mass murderer in this country to see why these killers thrive on the notion of going out with a bang.

 As the media began its own push for gun control, culminating in the 1994 Assault Weapons Ban, the public became more engrossed in the debate.
 With the advent of the internet and blogging, more people than ever have an opinion they want to express.
 As with any law or laws that restrict natural rights, deep-rooted passion of the issue is bound to turn into uncontrolled rants between the less articulate masses on both sides of the debate.
 At a rudimentary level, this is the crux of why the media reports so heavily on these issues.
 Sensationalizing these events drives ratings, increased ratings causes an increase in similar stories.